 College consulting services have stated that the average number of applications is about 5.9 per college applicant.
 Of course, students will try to maximize their chances of getting into a good college.
 The downside is lack of time, which no one can buy more of.

-Proofreading and editing services like Wordvice help free up time so you can do what you need to do: apply to college.
+English editing services like Wordvice help free up time so you can do what you need to do: apply to college.

-3. They improve your ability to communicate
+3. Editors help improve your ability to communicate

 Whether you are an ESL student or a native English speaker, everyone can improve their writing.
 In the case of a college application essay, this can mean the difference between getting into your dream college and attending your second-choice school.
 In addition to fixing grammar and basic errors, editing services go above and beyond to match the flow and readability of your writing with your goal – academic or admissions.